faustus123/tutorial-jana2/_episodes/02-work-environment.md

 ## How do I run *eicrecon*?

 *eicrecon* is the main reconstruction executable.
 To run it though, you should add it to your PATH and set up any other environment parameters needed.
-Do this by sourcing the @eicrecon-this.sh@ file that should have been created and installed in the previous step.
+Do this by sourcing the "eicrecon-this.sh" file that should have been created and installed in the previous step.
 Once you have done that, run eicrecon with no arguments to see that it is found and prints the usage statement.